Set targets and plan

 PRB Target Setting Guidance

-The Principles for Responsible Banking (PRB) have released a set of target-setting guidance on topics such as Resource Efficiency & Circular Economy, Biodiversity, Financial Health & Inclusion, Climate, and Gender Equality.
+The Principles for Responsible Banking (PRB) provide target-setting guidance on topics such as Resource Efficiency & Circular Economy, Biodiversity, Financial Health & Inclusion, Climate and Gender Equality.

 Portfolio Impact Analysis Tool for Banks

-• Identify: Understand the impact areas and topics associated to your bank’s portfolio based on portfolio composition and context, identify the bank’s most significant impact areas.
+- Identify: Understand the impact areas and topics associated with a bank’s portfolio, based on portfolio composition and context; and identify the bank’s most significant impact areas.

-• Measure, assess and value: Assess current practice and performance vis a vis most significant impact areas by combining the tools ‘Identification’ outputs with additional data; use the assessment as a basis for target-setting and to define the bank’s action plan.
+- Measure, assess and value: Assess current practice and performance vis-à-vis most significant impact areas, by combining the tool’s ‘Identification’ outputs with additional data; use the assessment as a basis for target-setting and defining the bank’s action plan.

 Guidance on Transition Finance